 When Should You Replace Your PRV?

 You should always replace your PRV when you notice any of the above issues, but depending on the quality of your valve, you may want to replace it every three to six years.
-Keep in mind, that you won’t want to replace your valve within its first year of being installed due to the ground’s corrosive nature.
+The best PRV’s are made of solid brass, no plastic parts.
+Keep in mind that you won’t want to replace your valve within its first year of being installed due to a risk for corrosion.

-If you’re in the Austin area, choose Reliant Plumbing for all of your Pressure Reducing Valve needs.
+If you’re in the Austin or San Antonio areas, choose Reliant Plumbing for all of your Pressure Reducing Valve needs.
 Give us a call today!